 o The waiver will only be considered if the information is submitted in a timeframe that allows the AQP sufficient time to review and evaluate the data.

-This trial policy does not apply to emission units using a certified CEM system for pollutants potentially affected by the trial.
-Nothing in this policy waives the right of the AQD to require testing under Title 129, Chapter 34.
+This trial policy does not apply to emission units using a qualified CEM system for pollutants potentially affected by the trial.
+Nothing in this policy waives the right of the AQP to require testing under Title 129, Chapter 15.
 This trial policy does not supersede or replace any regulatory requirement to apply for and obtain a permit.

 Produced by: Nebraska Department of Environment and Energy, P.O.
 Box 98922, Lincoln, NE 68509-8922; phone (402) 471-2186.
 To view this, and other information related to our agency, visit our web site at http://dee.ne.gov.